Skip to content

 Note: To give the new key pair the same name as the lost key pair, you must first delete the lost key pair.

-3. Select your instance.
-From the Details tab, note the Instance type, VPC ID, Subnet ID, Security groups, and AWS Identity and Access Management role (IAM) role for the instance.
+4. On the Details tab, note the Instance type, VPC ID, Subnet ID, Security groups, and IAM role for the instance.

-Warning: When an instance has an instance store volume, data on the volume is lost when the instance is stopped.
-When the instance shutdown behavior is set to Terminate, the instance terminates when it's stopped.
+Important: If an instance has an instance store volume, then the volume loses its data when the instance is stopped.
+If the instance shutdown behavior is set to Terminate, then the instance terminates when it's stopped.

-5. Select your instance.
-Choose Actions, and then choose Image and templates, Create Image.
+7. Choose Actions, choose Image and templates, and then choose Create Image.
 Enter the following information:

 For Image name, enter a name.